adap/flower/examples/opacus/README.md

 flower-client-app client:appB --insecure
 ```

+Opacus hyperparameters can be passed for each client in ClientApp instantiation (in `client.py`).
+In this example, `noise_multiplier=1.5` and `noise_multiplier=1` are used for the first and second client respectively.

 ### 3. Run the Flower App

 With both the long-running server (SuperLink) and two clients (SuperNode) up and running, we can now run the actual Flower App: